karim20101/SMART_HOME/README.md

 - At the fisrt run of the application, it will ask the user to set his password in the memory
 - Every run of the application checks if the user has password in the memory or not.
 If he has password, the application asks him to enter his password.
 -If the password is correct, it will allow him to control the  rooms lighting system and air conditioning system
-- For the air condtioning system there is a tempreture sensor in the room to detect the room tempruture.
-If the tempruture is below the desired tempreture, the air conditioner will not run
+- For the air conditioning system there is a temperature sensor in the room to detect the room temperature.
+If the temperature is below the desired temperature, the air conditioner will not run
 - The user also can change his password

 # Used components & tools